den-materials/shared_modules/01-front-end-basics/js-array-iterators/27-28/README.md

 Given the above, how would you build `forEach` yourself?

-## Exercise: Create your own iterators
+## Exercise: Build your own iterators

 We are going to [**implement our own iterators**](https://github.com/sf-wdi-27-28/building_js_iterators_lab), from scratch.